Moda2511/rag-assistant-app/README.md

 uvicorn app.main:app --reload
 ```

-The backend will run at:
+The backend will normally be available at:

 ```text
 http://127.0.0.1:8000